Los Gringos Locos

 Los Gringos Locos (intended to mean The Crazy Americans in English) were a lucha libre stable in Asistencia Asesoría y Administración (AAA).
-The stable was originally a tag team consisting of Eddie Guerrero and Art Barr.
+The stable was originally a tag team consisting of Eddie Guerrero and Art Barr and existed between 1992 and 1994.

+Almost three decades later, a new iteration of Los Gringos Locos was formed as a tag team consisting of Dominik Mysterio and El Grande Americano.

 Gimmick

 Los Gringos Locos was intended to be the Mexican version of the Four Horsemen alliance in American promotion World Championship Wrestling.
 Because Barr was American and Guerrero was Mexican-American, they were able to draw heat from Mexican crowds as they acted more and more American.
 The team wore red, white, and blue wrestling attire.

 History

 La Pareja del Terror

 The stable began as the tag team La Pareja del Terror (The Pair of Terror) made up of Eddy Guerrero and the "Love Machine" Art Barr.

 At first the two men did not get along behind the scenes, but they decided to team up for business reasons.
 Guerrero, however, was teaming with El Hijo del Santo at the time.
 Guerrero's brother Mando came up with the idea of Guerrero turning on Santo and aligning himself with Barr as villains.
 Barr and Guerrero met with AAA's owner Antonio Peña, who gave them the green light on the storyline.
 The duo was originally known as the American Machine and then La Pareja del Terror, but their name was changed to Los Gringos Locos after the announcers said "Those gringos are loco," in regards to the team.
 Los Gringos feuded primarily with El Hijo del Santo and Octagón.
 On November 5, 1993, Santo and Octagón defeated them to become the inaugural IWC/AAA World Tag Team Champions.
 Barr and Guerrero, however, defeated them for the championship in July.
 Meanwhile, as they continued to team together, Guerrero and Barr began to become good friends.